saleor/saleor-docs/docs/api-process/check-out.md

 }
 ```

-As a result we're getting the payment object:
+As a result, we get the payment object:

 ```json
 {